 Getting Around Thailand

 There are plenty of choices when it comes to getting around Thailand and most of them are good and very affordable.
-Trains, buses, water taxis, songtaws, tuk tuks, planes, ferries, buses, coaches, monorails, just pick the method that suits you.
+Trains, buses, water taxis, songtaws (above), tuk tuks, planes, ferries, buses, coaches, monorails, just pick the method that suits you.
+Know that there is only one way to book transport tickets online in Thailand, a company called 12 Go Asia.
+You can find more on them in this post on train travel between Kanchanaburi and Bangkok.

 Prices are good, don’t be afraid to take taxis in Bangkok the low cost is quite remarkable and these days they all run clean on gas.
 You must find a driver that will use his metre and in very touristy areas that can be hard.